 We have stock ownership guidelines (the "Ownership Guidelines") covering all executive officers, which are posted on our website at www.crackerbarrel.com.
 The Ownership Guidelines emanate from the Compensation Committee's belief that executives and directors should accumulate a meaningful level of ownership in Company stock to align their interests with shareholders.
 The Ownership Guidelines are based on a multiple of base salary for executive officers and the total annual cash retainer for non-employee directors.
 The Chief Executive Officer's guideline is five times base salary, the Chief Financial Officer's guideline is three times base salary and any other executive officer's guideline is two times base salary.
 No officer may sell or otherwise dispose of any shares until his or her aggregate ownership satisfies these requirements.
 Similarly, our non-employee directors are subject to a guideline of the greater of (i) 5,000 shares and (ii) five times the annual cash retainer paid to such non-employee director.
-Calculations to determine compliance with the Ownership Guidelines are made during the first quarter of each fiscal year, and are based upon (i) with respect to executive officers, each officer's base salary applicable at the time of such calculation and (ii) the average closing price of the Company's common stock, as reported by NASDAQ, for each trading day during the last 30 calendar days of the preceding fiscal year and the first 30 calendar days of the fiscal year in which the calculation is performed.
-For fiscal 2016, the Ownership Guidelines for our Named Executive Officers were as follows:
+Calculations to determine compliance with the Ownership Guidelines are made during the first quarter of each fiscal year, and are based upon (i) each executive officer's base salary applicable at the time of such calculation and (ii) the average closing price of the Company's common stock, as reported by NASDAQ, for each trading day during the last 30 calendar days of the preceding fiscal year and the first 30 calendar days of the fiscal year in which the calculation is performed.
+For fiscal 2014, the Ownership Guidelines for our named executive officers were as follows:

 Executive Officer Multiple of Base Salary

 Sandra B. Cochran 5X

-Jill Golder 3X
+Lawrence E. Hyatt 3X

+Edward A. Greene 2X

 Nicholas V. Flanagan 2X

-Beverly K. Carmichael 2X

-Laura A. Daily 2X
+Christopher A. Ciavarra 2X

-Executive officers and non-employee directors must retain 100% of the net number of shares of common stock acquired (after payment of exercise price, if any, and taxes) upon the exercise of stock options and the vesting of restricted stock or restricted stock units granted until they achieve compliance with the applicable guideline.
+Executive officers and non-employee directors must retain 100% of the net number of shares of common stock acquired (after payment of exercise price, if any, and taxes) upon the exercise of stock options and the vesting of restricted stock or restricted stock units granted until they achieve the guideline.
 Once achieved, ownership of the guideline amount must be maintained for as long as the executive officers and non-employee directors are subject to the Ownership Guidelines.
 Executive officers and non-employee directors who do not comply with the Ownership Guidelines may not be eligible for future equity awards.
 If an executive officer or non-employee director falls below the required ownership threshold, he or she will be prohibited from selling shares of Company common stock until he or she meets the ownership thresholds.

-Anti-Hedging and Anti-Pledging Policy
+Anti-Hedging Policy

-The Company's anti-hedging and anti-pledging policy (the "Anti-Hedging and Anti-Pledging Policy") prohibits directors and officers from directly or indirectly engaging in hedging against future declines in the market value of the Company's securities through the purchase of financial instruments designed to offset such risk and from pledging the Company's securities as collateral for margin and other loans.
-The Compensation Committee considers it improper and inappropriate for directors and officers of the Company to hedge transactions to mitigate the impact of changes in the value of the Company's securities.
-Similarly, placing the Company's securities in a margin account or pledging them as collateral may result in their being sold without the director or officer's consent or at a time when the director or officer is in possession of material nonpublic information of the Company.
-When any of these types of transactions occurs, the director's or officer's incentives and objectives may be less closely aligned with those of the Company's other shareholders, and the director's or officer's incentive to improve the Company's performance may be (or may appear to be) compromised.
+The Company's anti-hedging policy (the "Anti-Hedging Policy") prohibits directors and officers from directly or indirectly engaging in hedging against future declines in the market value of the Company's securities through the purchase of financial instruments designed to offset such risk.
+The Compensation Committee considers it improper and inappropriate for directors and officers of the Company to hedge or monetize transactions to lock in the value of the Company's securities.
+When that occurs, the director's or officer's incentives and objectives may be less closely aligned with those of the Company's other shareholders, and the director's or officer's incentive to improve the Company's performance may be (or may appear to be) reduced.